 * Where applicable

-How much can I claim for vibration white finger?
+How much compensation can I claim for vibration white finger?

 There are no set compensation amounts for Vibration White Finger claims.
 We will assess your case based on three things: